mon3y78/Lovelace-Bubble-room/README.md

 [![Community Forum](https://img.shields.io/badge/Forum-Home%20Assistant-blue?logo=home-assistant)](https://community.home-assistant.io/t/bubble-room/856230?u=ipilla)
 [![Reddit](https://img.shields.io/badge/Reddit-Discussion-orange?logo=reddit)](https://www.reddit.com/r/homeassistant/s/Qgz9acN7Mr)
 ![Bubble Room](img/bubble-room-v3.png)
-# 🫧 Bubble Card v5
+# 🫧 Lovelace Bubble Room v5
 ---

-## 🚀 Bubble Card v5 is here!
+## 🚀 Lovelace Bubble Room v5 is here!

-Bubble Card v5 brings a completely redesigned experience, keeping the original style but adding powerful new options and full modularity.
+Lovelace Bubble Room v5 brings a completely redesigned experience, keeping the original style but adding powerful new options and full modularity.

 ⚠️ **Important note**: If you were using v4, you will need to **recreate the card from scratch**, since the internal structure has been rebuilt to provide better performance and more features.